Consumer Medicine Information

 closely monitored while in the hospital so that any unwanted side effects can be treated.

-However if you experience severe side effects contact your medical or nursing staff
+However, if you experience severe side effects tell your doctor and nurse immediately.

 Do not be alarmed by the following lists of side effects.
 You may not experience any

 Ask your doctor or pharmacist to answer any questions you may have.